 - Refrigerate the strawberries until ready to use

-- In a medium bowl, mix together the whipping cream, powdered sugar, and vanilla
+- In a large bowl or the bowl of a stand mixer, combine the whipping cream, powdered sugar, and vanilla

 - Whip the cream mixture on medium speed until it forms soft peaks, about 8 minutes

-- Add the gelatin mixture to the cream mixture and continue whipping until it forms stiff peaks, about 2 more minutes
+- Add the gelatin mixture to the cream mixture and continue whipping until stiff peaks form, about 2 more minutes

-- Reserve ⅓ of the cream mixture in another bowl for the vanilla layer
+- Reserve โ of the cream mixture in another bowl for the vanilla layer

 - Gently fold the pureed strawberries into the unreserved portion of the whipping cream mixture